Xzerdious/BioFire-V.0.0.2/README.md

-# Sorry, but this project has been put on hold (You can still read the first part of the story in a file)
+# The legend of the BioFire: Bellator's Journey
+#                 2017